Steven Donziger: Criminal contempt charge

-As part of the appeal process after the initial ruling, Kaplan ordered Donziger to submit his computer, phones, and other electronic devices to a neutral forensic expert to allow it to search for his assets and other evidence relating to the Ecuador judgment.
+As part of the appeal process after the initial ruling, Kaplan ordered Donziger to submit his computer, phones, and other electronic devices to a neutral forensic expert to search for his assets and other evidence relating to the Ecuador judgment.
 Donziger refused, arguing that doing so would violate the attorney–client privilege of his clients, and appealed the order on constitutional grounds.
 While Donziger's appeal against the order was pending, Kaplan charged him with six counts of criminal contempt of court.
 The contempt charges allege that Donziger failed to comply with Kaplan's orders to submit his electronic devices and passport and to drop attempts to collect on the award against Chevron.
 In a move described as "virtually unprecedented" by The Intercept, Kaplan appointed a private law firm, Seward & Kissel, to prosecute Donziger after the Southern District Court of New York declined to do so.
 In Jacobin magazine, David Sirota and Walker Bragman wrote that Seward & Kissel has represented Chevron directly as recently as 2018.
 Chris Hedges wrote that neither Kaplan nor Seward & Kissel disclosed that Chevron had been a client.

 Rather than using the standard random assignment process for choosing a judge to preside over Donziger's trial for criminal contempt, Kaplan chose senior District Judge Loretta Preska.
 Preska had served on the advisory board of the Federalist Society, to which Chevron (along with other large American companies like Verizon, Google, Facebook, Time Warner, and others) had contributed at least $50,000 in 2012.
 In August 2019, Preska sentenced Donziger to home detention while awaiting trial.
 He was required to wear a GPS-equipped ankle bracelet.
 Preska ordered Donziger to post a bail bond of $800,000, which is a record for a misdemeanor case in the US.
 In May 2020, Preska ruled that Donziger's case would not be heard by a jury, which Donziger had requested.
 On May 18, 2020, Preska refused a request from Donziger's lawyer to allow Donziger to leave his apartment for three hours a day because she regarded him as a flight risk.
 The US District court disqualified two of Donziger's attorneys from appearing for him in the contempt trial.
 In August 2020, after two other attorneys were unable to appear in the trial, Preska ordered Andrew Frisch, Donziger's former lead defense attorney, to represent him.
 Martin Garbus, who also represents Donziger but was unable to attend the trial, said a trial with Frisch would not be "a constitutionally protected case" and that "Donziger is being forced to go to trial with a lawyer who doesn't want to be in the case, who doesn't get along with Donziger, and claims that before Donziger goes ahead with the trial he should pay him additional moneys".